lonynamer/Knowledge/Ansible/README.md

 ls /usr/lib/python2.7/dist-packages/ansible/modules/
 ```

-### Modules Run Commands
+### Run Commands
 ---
 - `command`: run a OS command directly. (`python dependency on target`)
 - `shell`: running a command by remote shell starting /bin/sh. (`python dependency on target`)
 - `script`: run a script after transfering it. (`python dependency on target`)
 - `raw`: Executes a command without going through the ansible module subsystem. (`no python dependency on target`)
-To work in ansiblist way, don't use `raw` method , as ansible works in a logic to keep the things in a desired state where described in playbooks.
+To work in ansiblist way, don't use non of them unless you don't have a module to do your task.
+As ansible works in a logic to keep the things in a desired state where described in playbooks.
 The second time you run a playbook, if the description and the infrastructure matching, it will not do nothing.
 If you do a change and run again, only that change will.
 Modules are designed by this logic that's why should only be used.
 Mostly use only ansible modules.
 - `Raw` method: As an example you can use to check if python is installed in the begging on the target, if not installed, so install and use only modules.
 ---